Levy-Khintchin Theorem for best simultaneous Diophantine approximations: Induced measures on and

-The measure $\mu_S$ is the measure induced by the flow.
-It is well known that the measure $\mu_{S}$ is $R$-invariant.

-The flow induces a measure $\mu_{S'}$ on $S'$ as well.
-Let us prove that these measures are finite.
-This is a simple consequence of the next Lemma which will be very important in the proof of Theorem \ref{thm:reduction} about the almost sur convergence in $M_{d,c}(\mathbb R)$.
+Let us prove that the induced measures $\mu_S$ and $\mu_{S'}$ are finite.
+This is a simple consequence of the next lemma which will be very important in the proof of Theorem \ref{thm:reduction} about the almost sure convergence in $M_{d,c}(\mathbb R)$.

 \begin{lemma} 1.
 There exists an integer constant $A$ such that $\tau_{A}(\Lambda)\geq 1$ for all $\Lambda$ in $S$ and $\tau_{A}^{\prime}(\Lambda)\geq 1$ for all $\Lambda$ in $S'$. \end{lemma}